Partha-Sinha/100_Days_Of_ML_Code/R1-log.md

         Imported datasets for Upper Confidence Bound & Thompson Sampling algorithm Hard coded the UCB & Thompson Sampling algorithm and implemented it Visualized the results using Histogram

+## Day 19-
+    Importing the dataset for Natural Language Processing Cleaned the texts
+    Created Bag of Words model
+    Splitted the dataset into the Training set and Test set Fitted the classifier to the Training set Predicted the Test set results (Naive Bayes)
+    Made the Confusion Matrix